Gridex118/GlGallery/DOCS/README.md

-# Celestial Models
+# OpenGL Gallery

 ## Description
-Grand thought the title may sound, it is but a collection of 3D models
-of stuff like the solar system and the earth-moon system, rendered using
+A collection of stuff I rendered using OpenGL.
-OpenGL.